MonikaBarget/distant-reading/docs/pages_datacollection.md

 will only give you limited results because the search engine focuses on podcast titles and the short podcast descriptions.
 If your keyword is not mentioned, a relevant podcast may not come up as a result, so using external research tools is recommended.

-### Podcast aggregators and airectories
+### Podcast aggregators, directories and recommendation sites

-Websites like Podchaser, Listen Notes, or Spotify often list top-rated and specialised podcasts.
+Websites like [Podchaser](https://www.podchaser.com/), [FeedSpot](https://podcasts.feedspot.com/), or [Listen Notes](https://www.listennotes.com/) list top-rated and specialised podcasts.
 You can often filter podcasts by subject, reviews, and popularity.
+In addition, blogs and (tech) news sites also regularly feature podcast recommendations, such as the [60 Best Podcasts (2024)](https://www.wired.com/story/best-podcasts/) presented by online magazine Wired.
 After finding relevant podcasts, check whether they are available on Apple Podcasts.
 Most professional podcasts are on Apple.

 ### Explore Social Media & Forums: